uwrit/leaf-docs/docs/administration/concept_reference.md

 2. Under `Configuration`, make sure `Allow Dropdowns` is set to `true`.

 3. Under `Dropdowns`, click each dropdown you'd like to enable.
 Enabled dropdowns will turn green and say "enabled!".

-> If you don't see any dropdowns available, under `SQL` make sure the Concept is using the same `SQL Set` as the dropdowns.
+!!! info "If you don't see any dropdowns available, under `SQL` make sure the Concept is using the same `SQL Set` as the dropdowns"

 4. Click `Save` at the top.